DavidDuwaer/Coloquent/README.md

 }
 ```

-If there are settings that you want the same for all your models, it is useful to make an intermediary class that extends Eloquent's `Model`, and have your model classes extend that class.
+If there are settings that you want the same for all your models, it is useful to make an intermediary class that extends Coloquent's `Model`, and have your model classes extend that class.
 This is done in the following example.

 # Example setup
 We are configuring 3 models: `Artist`, `Album` and `Song`.